 Dr Ashik Ullah, Respiratory Immunology Laboratory, QMIR Berghofer Medical Research Institute, Queensland.

 Asthma is a chronic lung disease affecting millions of Australians.
 There is no cure for asthma and current treatment options for asthma are merely supportive.
 Asthma affects people of all ages, but most often starts during childhood.
 Sensitisation to allergens is one of the major risk factors for asthma onset.
-Dr Ullah, a respiratory immunologist, is investigating the consequences of allergen exposure in the lungs and the processes that predispose to allergic sensitisation.
+AIFA is pleased to announce a grant of $30,000 to Dr Ullah, a respiratory immunologist, to investigate the consequences of allergen exposure in the lungs and the processes that lead to allergic sensitisation.

-The airway lumen of the lungs is lined by airway epithelial cells, which in response to allergen exposure, release innate inflammatory mediators or ‘alarmins’.
+The airway lumen of the lungs is lined by airway epithelial cells which, in response to allergen exposure, release innate inflammatory mediators or ‘alarmins’.
 Dr Ullah has shown that these alarmins promote the allergic inflammation that contributes to airway wall remodelling and bronchoconstriction, making it difficult to breathe.
 A potential treatment approach therefore would be to halt the release of alarmins.
 Dr Ullah has novel data to suggest that the purinergic receptor P2RY13 regulates alarmin release from airway epithelial cells.

-Dr Ullah will investigate whether the antagonism of P2RY13 attenuates the release of alarmins in response to different allergens.
+Dr Ullah will investigate whether the antagonism of P2RY13 reduces the release of alarmins in response to different allergens.
 Ultimately, these findings could lead to the development of new therapeutics for the prevention and treatment of asthma.